cs-fullstack-2019-spring/java-jdbc-review1-tdude0175/README.md

 Make the following options avaiable when the program starts up:
 ```
+Welcome to CodeCrew Sports Network.
+Pick an option below:
 1. List match results
 2. Add a goal to the database
 ```

 ### Challenge:
-Let the user add as many goals as they want to the results, but make it only one update statement.
+1) Get all the stats for a match with goals being added dynamically.
+2) Add the match to the database as well.